mccoydidericksen/code-refactor/README.md

 ```

-This change allowed us to delete unnecessary html class elements and their associated css selectors:
+This change allowed us to delete unnecessary html class elements and their associated css selectors.

 ```css
 .search-engine-optimization {